How Much Will I Pay?

 Applications received after this date will be considered for Spring start on a case-by-case basis, as spots are available

-*30-hour applicants, please note that eligibility to specialize may be evaluated on a case-by-case basis
+*30-hour applicants, please note that eligibility to select a concentration may be evaluated on a case-by-case basis

 Steps to Apply